dehesselle/mibap/README-Inkscape.md

 Besides what you may find in the issue tracker:

 - If you're logged in to the desktop when building the toolset, you may get multiple popups asking to install Java.
 They're triggered by at least `gettext` and `cmake` checking for the presence of Java during their configuration stages and can be safely ignored.
-- GitLab CI: timouts or cancelling a job makes GitLab skip the `after_script` step.
-This leaves the runner in an unclean state and will break the next job.
-If you suffer from this issue, add `packaging/macos/uninstall_toolset.sh` to the `before_script` section.
+- GitLab CI: `after_script` doesn't run for timed out or cancelled jobs, leaving the runner in an unclean state.
+Workaround is to put `uninstall_toolset.sh` in `before_script` as well.

 ## Status